Baxia markets logo

 Swap (in base currency) = Swap Rate x Lots (Volume) x Number of Nights

-Who uses Swaps?
+Who Uses Swaps?

 Swaps are utilized by a diverse range of market participants, including banks, institutional investors, and individual traders.